Nursulton Ruziboev

-Nursulton Dilshodbek ugʻli Roʻziboyev (Note: Often transliterated as Nursulton Dilshodbek ugli Ruziboev through the Russified Romanization of Нурсултон Дилшодбек угли Рузибоев) (born November 19, 1993) is an Uzbek professional mixed martial artist and boxer who currently competes in the Welterweight and Middleweight divisions of the Ultimate Fighting Championship (UFC).
+Nursulton Dilshodbek Ugli Ruziboev (born November 19, 1993) is an Uzbek professional mixed martial artist and boxer who currently competes in the Welterweight and Middleweight divisions of the Ultimate Fighting Championship (UFC).
+As of August 8, 2026, he is #15 in the Meta UFC middleweight rankings.

 Background

 Ruziboev was born on November 19, 1993, in Shahrixon, in the Andijan Region of Uzbekistan.
 He has two brothers and one sister.
 His brother, Mashrabjon Ruziboev, is also a professional mixed martial artist.

 Starting at age 7-8, he began training in karate, and during his youth, he also trained combat sambo.
 Ruziboev began training mixed martial arts at the age of 16.
 In 2012, he left the country for Russia, where he worked to support his family.
 In 2013, he returned to Uzbekistan to participate in hand-to-hand combat tournaments.
 Ruziboev also earned a master's degree from Uzbekistan National University.